 Want your applicants to submit a top-notch resume?
 Make sure the link works!
 Recruiting experts also suggest allowing candidates to upload resumes from various sources – Monster, DropBox, Google Drive, etc. Enabling them to save in-progress applications is also a great feature.
 Are you utilizing smart forms?
 These will show and hide questions to specific applicants based on their answers to previous questions- ensuring every question is relevant.
 Make sure you’ve included an automated follow- up email letting applicants know you’ve received their information.
 This is another great place to share your hiring process.

 Make sure everyone is in the loop… Everyone!

 “I’ll have the hiring manager call you.”
 If you have an applicant-facing role at the company, you need to be in the hiring strategy loop.
 Be aware of the open roles available and review the job specs so you can answer questions.
 If there are multiple people included in the process (recruiters and hiring managers, for example) Toni Bowers of TechRepublic suggests having your hiring manager conduct a 30-minute conference with all your recruiters.

 Use video interviews

 Include a step between submitting an application and an in-person meeting.
 Video interviews move candidates through the process more efficiently.
 They also save them the hassle of rearranging their schedules to accommodate an in-person interview.
-These first step interviews also save you time on unproductive meetings with candidates who won’t make the cut.
-If your company is really tech-savvy, you can incorporate software which helps candidates record videos of themselves responding to questions appearing on the screen.
+These first-step interviews also save you time on unproductive meetings with candidates who won’t make the cut.
+If your company is really tech-savvy, you can incorporate software that helps candidates record videos of themselves responding to questions appearing on the screen.

 In today’s, market with average tenures dropping by nearly 10% each year, antiquated and inefficient recruiting tactics won’t cut it.
 In fact, it will turn away great hires.
 So, employers, help job seekers help you.
 Download our Ultimate Recruiting Cheat Sheet for more proven recruiting tips!